Registration for Religious School 2025-2026

 • Rabbi Michael Ross has accepted the role of Interim Education Director at TBS.
 In addition to his current position as Rabbi at TBS and Senior Educator at Hillel at Kent State University, Rabbi Michael will lead our religious school on Sundays, implementing our curriculum.

 • Jean Beasley, master educator, is the winner of the National Grinspoon Award for Excellence in Jewish Education and past winner of the Libbie L. Braverman Award.
-Jean will join Rabbi Ross in the newly created position of Assistant Education Director, and she will run our Thursday Hebrew program for our older students.
+Jean will join Rabbi Ross in the newly created position of Assistant Education Director, and she will teach our Thursday Hebrew program for our younger students.
 She will also teach grades K-2 on Sundays.

 • Laurie Frankino will take on many of the administrative duties for the school this year.